 Best Wheeled Backpack With Laptop Compartment

 Best for: Carry-on travel, business trips, gamers, college

-If you’re looking for a quality rolling backpack with a laptop compartment, look no further than the High Sierra Powerglide.
+If you’re looking for good quality rolling backpacks with a laptop compartment, look no further than the High Sierra Freewheel Wheeled Laptop Backpack.

 This is one of the best rolling laptop backpacks, and unlike most of the previous packs on this list that have a laptop compartment, this backpack is designed specifically with travel in mind.

 One of the best aspects of this bag is its maneuverability.